-If you fail to qualify for university scholarships, consider enrolling in Universities offering free tuition or universities with low tuition fees or those offering tuition fee waivers.
-Countries like Norway, Austria, Germany, Finland, and Sweden offer different types of free/low tuition schemes and tuition waivers for international students. scholars4dev.com has compiled information on these countries and provided links to tuition-free Colleges and Universities.
+If you fail to qualify for university scholarships, consider enrolling in universities that are tuition free or charge low tuition fees or those offering tuition fee waivers.
+Countries like Norway, Austria, Germany, Finland, and Sweden offer different types of free/low tuition schemes and tuition waivers for international students. scholars4dev.com has compiled information and provided links to tuition-free Colleges and Universities in these countries.